TAX PLANNING GUIDE 2020

 Taxes in Nigeria are of two categories:

-Federal taxes include Companies Income Tax, Value Added Tax, Education Tax, Stamp duty, Petroleum Profit Tax
+Federal taxes include Companies Income Tax, Value Added Tax, Education Tax, and so on.

-State taxes include Personal Income Tax, Business Premises Tax, Development levy
+State taxes include Personal Income Tax, Business Premises Tax, Development levy, and so on.

-There is usually a Body of Appeal Commissioners that is a court of the first instance to handle Tax appeal cases.
+Just in case, there is usually a Body of Appeal Commissioners that is a court of first instance to handle Tax appeal cases.
 There is also a Value Added Tax Tribunal.
-If you are just starting your business, you need to know the taxes you are subjected to paying and have a tax plan in place to help you make the most of your entrepreneurial endeavours.
+If you are just starting your business, you need to know the taxes you are subjected to paying and have a tax plan in place to help you make the most of your entrepreneurial endeavors.

-Section 16 of the CITA was further amended by the addition of a new subsection which defines what an “investment income” is for taxation of life insurance companies.
+Section 16 of the CITA was further amended by the addition of a new subsection which defines what an “investment income” is for the purposes of taxation of life insurance companies.
 Section 19 of the CITA, excess dividend is exempted from further tax.
 Section 23 exempted franked investment incomes from tax liabilities under CITA.
 The Act also increased the monetary penalty for late filing of tax returns.
-The CITA also categorized companies by their annual gross turn over or income for corporate tax liability such that companies with annual gross turn-over of 25 million or less are categorized as small companies and are exempted from tax liability.
-A medium-sized company is defined as a company having an annual gross turnover of over ₦25, 000,000.00 (Twenty Five Million Naira) per annum but below ₦100, 000, 000.00 (One Hundred Million Naira).
-Such Companies shall pay Income Tax at the rate of 20% while companies other than small or medium-sized companies are defined as large companies and their income tax rate is stated to be 30%.
+The CITA also categorized companies by their annual gross turn over or income for the purposes of corporate tax liability such that companies with annual gross turn-over of 25 million or less are categorized as small companies and are exempted from tax liability.
+A medium-sized company is defined as a company having an annual gross turnover of over N25, 000,000.00 (Twenty Five Million Naira) per annum but below N100, 000, 000.00 (One Hundred Million Naira).
+Such Companies shall pay Income Tax at the rate of 20% while companies other than small or medium sized companies are defined as large companies and their income tax rate is stated to be 30%.

 Value-added tax (VAT) filing is monthly, and always due on the 21st day of the subsequent month.
 There are goods exempted from Value-added tax (VAT) some examples are educational materials like books, medical and pharmaceutical products, newspapers and magazines, agricultural equipment and products, veterinary medicine, etc. The new section 15 of VAT introduces a threshold for VAT compliance.
 Thus companies with turnover of N25, 000, 000.
 00 or more shall render their tax on or before the 21st of every month.